NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

    % cd $CODE_ROOT
    % ./src/conda/conda_env_setup.sh --all --conda_root $CONDA_ROOT --env_dir $CONDA_ENV_DIR

-to install all necessary environments (and create an executable; :ref:`ref-location-execute`), which takes ~10 min.
+to install all necessary environments (and create an executable; :numref:`ref-location-execute`), which takes ~10 min.
 The names of all framework-created environments begin with “_MDTF”, so as not to conflict with any other environments.

 - Substitute the actual paths for ``$CODE_ROOT``, ``$CONDA_ROOT``, and ``$CONDA_ENV_DIR``.